patrl/lingtex/README.md

-# Lingtex
+# Lingtex (WIP)

-Custom LaTeX classes for linguists with a Syn-Sem bias (WIP).
+Custom LaTeX classes for linguists with a Syn-Sem bias.

+## TODO

+- Fix xcolor option clash in `ling-handout`.
+- Allow single markdown source to be compiled as both `ling-handout` and `ling-slides`.
+This should be straightforward, since `ling-handout` already uses `beamerarticle`.
+- Prettify headings in `ling-handout`.
+- Add example of `ling-sidenotes` usage.
+- Add options for users of `pdflatex`.

 ## Paper, handout, and abstract